Philosophy 329: Skepticism

 Assignments & Grading:

-The letter grades will be assigned according to the standard scale, i.e. 90-100% = A, 80-89% = B, 70-79% = C, 60-69% = D, 59% and below = F. Such factors as improvement over the length of the course, attendance, etc. may be taken into consideration, especially where doing so may improve a borderline grade.
-You must complete all course assignments to receive a passing grade for the course (i.e. a grade other than F, U or NC).
+The letter grades will be assigned according to the standard scale, i.e. 90-100% = A, 80-89% = B, 70-79% = C, 60-69% = D, 59% and below = F, and then may be modified as follows: Course grades might be curved, but, if so, the curve would not be such that any student's grade is lowered.
+Such factors as improvement over the length of the course, attendance, etc. may be taken into consideration, especially where doing so may improve a borderline grade.
+You must complete all course assignments (namely all three exams and both drafts of the paper) to receive a passing grade for the course (i.e., a grade other than F, NC or U).

 Class Policies:

 If you miss class, for whatever reason, it is your responsibility to get class notes from another student.
 Missed exams or other assignments can be made up only if an appropriate excuse, e.g., illness requiring medical attention, participation in certain official university events, etc., is provided.
-If you miss an assignment due date, you must notify me within one week of the due date in order to make up the assignment.
+If you miss an assignment due date, you must notify me within one week of either the due date or the cessation of a medically documented persistent vegetative state in order to make up the assignment.
 An unexcused late assignment will be dropped 2/3 of a letter grade per day it is late.
-If you have a disability and require assistance with fulfilling class assignments, don't hesitate to notify the instructor and the Office for Services to Students with Disabilities at 482-5252.
+If you have a disability and require assistance with fulfilling class assignments, don't hesitate to notify the instructor and the Office of Disability Services at 482-5252.
 Finally, be sure you are familiar with all university policies described in the UL Lafayette Undergraduate Bulletin.
 All assignments for this class must be completed individually, and any instance of academic dishonesty on any assignment will be sufficient to fail the course.

 Internet Resources: